by Carrie Anne

 written by Jonathan London, illustrated by Karen Lee Schmidt

 This fun read-aloud rhyming boardbook asks the simple question “What do you love?”
 A mamma and baby pup joyfully answer throughout the book.
 They spend from morning until night time doing the things they love together, including spending time with each other.
 The illustrates are fun and colourful, taking-up the whole page.
 The copy is simple and large for easy reading.
 Kids will enjoy reading this rhyme and perhaps it will inspire you to spend an afternoon together doing what you love with your little one.

 My Furry Valentine

 written/illustrated by Deborah Zemke

 This delightful rhyme asks the question How do you say, ‘Be my Valentine’? and the animals answer: we say it in spots, wing to wing.
 The simple illustrations show animals exchanging love with their mates.
 Although the poem references animals and their unique characteristics (fire flies ask in lights) the words could easily be transferred to how we celebrate our own love.
-Along with a cute use of word and illustrative play, Deborah includes fun flaps and folds and cutouts to add to the secret valentine fun.
+Deborah includes fun flaps and folds and cutouts to add to the secret valentine fun, and of course, a cute use of word and illustrative play.
 This was a new release sent to me by Raincoast Books.